DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcoutlookbartabctrl-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *uiID*
- Especifica a ID de recurso da imagem para carregar.
+ Especifica a ID do recurso da imagem para carregar.

  [in] *cx*
  Especifica a largura de uma imagem na lista de imagens, em pixels.